hofbi/telecarla/telecarla/README.md

 # TELECARLA

-Main module for carla teleoperated driving contains a collection of launch files for running in different modes (local and remote) and camera (single front camera and 6 cameras) setups.
+The main module for carla teleoperated driving contains a collection of launch files for running in different modes (local and remote) and camera (single front camera and 6 cameras) setups.

 ## Run